-As stated in Section 2.2.1.d, the IRG sets an upper limit for the number of ideographs in a working set to ensure sufficient time for delivering quality output in a timely manner.
-The current limit $(Limit{IRG})$ is set to about 4,000 ideographs.
+As stated in Section 2.2.1d, the IRG sets an upper limit for the number of ideographs in a working set to ensure sufficient time for delivering quality output in a timely manner.
+The current limit( $Limit{IRG}$ ) is set to about 4,000 ideographs.
+Also, each memberbody submission should not go beyond 1,000 ideographs.
 Since the number of submissions and their repertoire sizes may differ each time when a new collection is formed, the IRG needs some basic guidelines on how the working sets can be formed in a fair manner to accommodate various needs.
 This Annex serves for this purpose.